Spotify in Docker Container

 ENTRYPOINT [ "startspotify" ]

-If you don’t want to build your image, you can use my image available on the Docker Hub.
+If you don’t want to build it yourself, I have a pre-built image on Docker Hub:

 docker pull bitslovers/spotify:v1